Kurt Maflin: Early career

 Maflin began playing snooker at the age of four, achieving a high break of 25 by the time he was five.
 He increased his time spent at the table practising.
 As a rated top junior player, Maflin represented England in the 1999 Home International series in Prestatyn, North Wales, where England were victorious.

-After appearing in the Finals of the English National Championships in the Under-13 and Under-15 categories, he went on to become the first person to retain the English Under-17 national title (once held by Paul Hunter) in 2000 after winning it for the first time in 1999.
+After appearing in the finals of the English National Championships in the Under-13 and Under-15 categories, he went on to become the first person to retain the English Under-17 national title (once held by Paul Hunter) in 2000 after winning it for the first time in 1999.

-When aged 14, Maflin was invited, on behalf of TV Times magazine, to team up with former World Champion Dennis Taylor to raise money for the leukaemia Research Fund at the 1998 Liverpool Victoria Charity Challenge event.
+When aged 14, Maflin was invited, on behalf of TV Times magazine, to team up with former World Champion Dennis Taylor to raise money for the Leukaemia Research Fund at the 1998 Liverpool Victoria Charity Challenge event.
 After meeting the world's top players, Maflin and Taylor won £4,300 for the charity, playing 'Pounds for Points'.
 Maflin also appeared twice on BBC1's popular snooker game show series Junior Big Break: Stars of the Future in 1997, and winning the contestant the grand prize of a holiday in 1998.

-He began his professional career by playing Challenge Tour in 2000, at the time the second-level professional tour.
+He began his professional career by playing in the Challenge Tour (which was at the time the second-level professional tour) in 2000.
 In 2001, Maflin reached the final of the English Open Championship and was runner-up in the European Championship Final staged in Riga, Latvia.
 The same year he won his place on World Snooker's Main Tour becoming the second youngest professional snooker player in the world at the time.
-Despite reaching the last 48 of the Welsh Open before losing to Tony Drago, the rest of Maflin's results were not strong enough to remain on Main Tour, forcing him to return to Challenge Tour.
+Despite reaching the last 48 of the Welsh Open before losing to Tony Drago, the rest of Maflin's results were not strong enough to remain on the Main Tour, forcing him to return to the Challenge Tour.
 He won Event 4 and was back into Main Tour for the 2003/04 season, but again couldn't hold his place.
 He moved to Norway with his partner, female snooker player Anita Rizzuti, and nearly gave up snooker, but his interest was revived after an offer from Norwegian businessman Knut Pederson.
 "He said he would sponsor me if I made a century break in the final of one of the Norwegian league matches," Maflin explained.
 "I got a 137 in the first frame and never looked back since".